top of page

 Our Island has had a community council off and on since 1933.
 Early on the Council helped to stop illegal developments and an apartment complex rezone; helped establish Island local bus service by Metro; prompted WSF dock repairs and improved ferry service; and assisted the County in conducting its Comprehensive Land Use and Zoning Study and Plan.
 Many of our key Island organizations began as ideas - then committees - of the Community Council, before spinning off on their own.
 The Groundwater Protection Committee, Vashon Household, and initial support for the Vashon Parks District are a few of the most well-known.
 At one point the Community Council rented a passenger ferry and took Islanders to Olympia to protest poor service by Washington State Ferries.

-Most recently, the Council has been instrumental in organizing of help and support for our beleaguered Post Office, helping the Chamber lobby King County to install sturdy trash cans, helping to remove the 'fee in lieu' concept from the King County comprehensive plan, and most recently, bringing attention to Puget Sound Energy's Tree Wire Program, which has the potential to remove many of our roadside trees.
+Most recently, the Council has been instrumental in organizing of help and support for our beleaguered Post Office, helping to remove the 'fee in lieu' concept from the King County comprehensive plan, and most recently, bringing attention to Puget Sound Energy's Tree Wire Program.

 Over the years the Community Council has resolved many community issues through public discussion and has enabled Islanders to express their points of view on matters of concern, such as a proposed bridge, affordable housing, and the coming drug and alcohol treatment center.
 It has allowed elected officials, agencies, and private companies like Puget Sound Energy to regularly speak to Islanders in an open town hall forum where questions are asked and often answered.